alamaxjashek/spotifybot/README.md

 Donations: 13nBLdkL5uPmowcPWNGrR4vBef215zBK6X (BTC)

 You can also bot as a donation on the default link.
 But be carefull not to bot more then 1k streams per song per day, and if you do this use hq proxies.

+(Zip on github is without requirements)

+You need a matching chromedriver and chrome installation, dotnet4.0 atleast, and getting the VisualC binairies is also recommended!